-We’re now in 70% of New Zealand primary schools, but if your local school hasn’t signed up yet, they can apply online and we’ll be in touch.
+We’re now in around 70% of New Zealand primary schools, but if your local school hasn’t signed up yet, they can contact us and we’ll be in touch.

 It was official – Fonterra Milk for Schools was now nationwide.
 Starting at the very bottom of the South Island in Invercargill, we rolled out region by region.